levina-anna/levina-anna.github.io/README.md

-# Portfolio
+# My projects

-Welcome to my programming portfolio, showcasing my Python and Django projects.
+Welcome to my website, showcasing my Python and Django projects.

-## Viewing the Portfolio
+## Viewing

-The portfolio is hosted using GitHub Pages.
-Access it directly through this link: [Portfolio Website](https://levina-anna.github.io/).
+The website is hosted using GitHub Pages.
+Access it directly through this link: [Website](https://levina-anna.github.io/).